 Credit Worthiness Assessment and New Accounts

-- Application forms – using to get the right information
+- Application forms – get the right information

 - Assessing the credit worthiness of customers